VikrantReddy/Traffic-management-and-simulation/Docs/Routing.md

 Change in Wait time + Change in travel time > 0
 ~~~

+#### Planed Implemetation for now
+ - Convert the given map into a graph (Or construct a dummy graph) or take data from an API.
+ - Use simple algorithms to find the shorted route based on the weights as
+   - The traffic density
+   - Traffic speed for that instant of time in a specific length of route.
+   - Length of the route.

 #### Scope for improvment
 - Take vehicles that aren't a part of the A-B journey into account.